awesinine/aws-puppetized-railsapp/README.md

     * **Traffic**   :  `80, 8080 : 0.0.0.0/0`
     * **Active MQ** :  `61613 : 0.0.0.0/0  `
     * **Puppet**    :  `8140: 0.0.0.0/0`
+    * **Pupper web**:  `3000: 0.0.0.0/0`  <--- you'll diable this later

-Create a key or use an existing.
-Save that pem somewhere safe launch
+Create a key or use an existing one if you have it.
+Save that pem somewhere safe!

+launch your instance

-check permissions on your key
+check permissions on your key: if not 0400, then change permissions: `chmod 0400`
-chmod 0400

 takes ~ 5 mins for everything to get launched and all that Jazz go download your [enterprise puppet master](https://puppetlabs.com/download-puppet-enterprise-welcome)